-All students who enroll in an associate's degree program are required to meet general education requirements in the following eight areas.
-The first six areas are met by successfully completing courses from restricted distribution lists.
+All students, who began associate degree programs in Fall 2000 or later, are required to meet the new general education requirements in the eight areas listed below.
+The first six areas are met through course distribution requirements (successfully completing courses from restricted distribution lists).
 Area seven, critical thinking, is incorporated into the courses in the first six areas and does not require any additional coursework.
 Area eight, computer and information literacy, is met through competency testing.

 - 1. Writing Develop, organize, and express thoughts in writing using Standard English - 2.
 Speech Speak in an organized and effective manner and listen critically and with comprehension - 3.
-Mathematics Understand the applications and perform computations using the concepts of college-level mathematics - 4.
+Mathematics - Understand the applications and perform computations using the concepts of college-level mathematics - 4.
 Natural Science Understand principles and applications of modern science - 5.
-Social and Behavioral Science - Understand principles and applications of social and behavioral sciences in exploring the dynamics of human behavior - 6.
+Social and Behavioral Science Understand principles and applications of social and behavioral sciences in exploring the dynamics of human behavior - 6.
 Arts and Humanities Understand and apply information related to the nature and variety of the human experience through personal and cultural enrichment - 7.
-Critical Thinking Demonstrate skill in analyzing, synthesizing and evaluating - 8.
-Computer and Information Literacy Demonstrate the skill to use computer information systems including using software and the ability to locate, retrieve, and evaluate networked information
+Critical Thinking Demonstrate skill in analyzing, synthesizing and evaluating

+8. Computer and Information Literacy - Demonstrate the skill to use computer information systems including using software and the ability to locate, retrieve, and evaluate networked information